GaetanGrd/DinkumChinese/README.md

   <a href="#how-to-use">How To Use</a> •
   <a href="#download">Download</a> •
   <a href="#prerequisites">Pre-requisites</a> •
   <a href="#credits">Credits</a> •
   <a href="mit-license">License</a>
 </p>
 [Menu principale (WIP)]

 ## Description
-Based on the DinkumChinese mods, DinkumFrench translating the game to allow a better understanding of the game for non-English speaking players
+Based on the DinkumChinese mods, DinkumFrench translates the game to allow a better understanding of the game for non-English speaker.
 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Visual studio](https://nodejs.org/en/download/) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Visual studio](https://nodejs.org/en/download/) to be installed on your computer.
 > **Note :**
 > This is a mod, some missing dependencies will have to be added with the game DLLs.
 ## Download
 You can [download](https://github.com/GaetanGrd/DinkumFrench/releases) the latest installable version of DinkumFrench for Windows.

 ## Prerequisites
-to use this mod you need [BepInEx 6](https://modding.wiki/en/dinkum/users#bepinex-6-setup) installed on your game.
+to use this mod you need [BepInEx 6](https://modding.wiki/en/dinkum/users#bepinex-6-setup) to be installed on your game.

 ## Credits

-This software uses the following open source packages:
+This software uses the following packages:
 - [BepInEx](https://github.com/BepInEx/BepInEx)
 - [Harmony](https://github.com/pardeike/Harmony)
 - [I2LocPatch](https://github.com/xiaoye97/I2LocPatch) (modified version!)